Dark Matter from Holography: Introduction

-In this paper, we consider the possibility that dark matter arises as a corollary of the holographic principle \cite{hp1Bousso:2002ju,hp2Susskind:1998dq,hp3Fischler:1998st}.
-The idea of a holographic energy density in the cosmological context has long been applied to dark energy.
-Cohen et al. \cite{ cohen1999effective} formulated the holographic energy bound by arguing that an effective quantum field theory with an ultraviolet cutoff $\Lambda$ defined in a region of size $L$ should not contain states that would collapse to form a black hole.
-This leads to the constraint that the total vacuum energy in the volume $L^3$ should not exceed the mass of a black hole with the same size.
-In terms of the vacuum energy $\rho_\Lambda$, this requirement takes the form
+In this paper, we explore the possibility that dark matter arises as a corollary of the holographic principle \cite{hp1Bousso:2002ju,hp2Susskind:1998dq,hp3Fischler:1998st}.
+The holographic principle, originally inspired by black hole thermodynamics and later formalized in various contexts, suggests that the number of fundamental degrees of freedom describing a physical system scales not with its volume but with the area of an appropriate boundary.
+In cosmology, this idea has been most extensively applied in the context of dark energy, where it has been argued that the observed vacuum energy density may be constrained by holographic bounds associated with cosmological horizons.
+Cohen et al. \cite{ cohen1999effective} formulated a concrete realization of this idea by considering an effective quantum field theory with an ultraviolet cutoff $\Lambda$ defined within a region of characteristic size $L$.
+They argued that such a theory should not include states whose total energy would exceed that of a black hole of the same size, as this would signal a breakdown of the effective description.
+This requirement leads to a nontrivial connection between ultraviolet and infrared scales, expressed through the constraint that the total vacuum energy contained within a volume $L^3$ must not exceed the mass of a black hole of radius $L$.
+In terms of the vacuum energy density $\rho_\Lambda$, this bound can be written as

+where $m_{Pl}$ denotes the Planck mass.
+This relation encapsulates the central holographic insight that gravitational collapse limits the number of independent degrees of freedom that can be accommodated within a given region.